Nutrition and Immune Function

 Vitamin D plays an important role in immune function.
 There aren’t many good food sources of vitamin D and we get most of our vitamin D in the Summer months from the sun’s rays.
-However, in the Winter months, the sun’s rays in the UK are the incorrect wavelength to produce vitamin D in our skin and it is very difficult to get all the vitamin D we need from food alone.
+However, in the winter months, the sun’s rays in the UK are the incorrect wavelength to produce vitamin D in our skin and it is very difficult to get all the vitamin D we need from food alone.
 Therefore, we should all consider taking a vitamin D supplement (10 micrograms per day) from Oct to March (for young children – daily supplement throughout the year is recommended – see previous blog).
 Some studies show vitamin D supplementation can help to reduce the likelihood of developing a cold, whilst others show no effect, which may relate to whether or not individuals who took part in the studies were deficient in vitamin D. Around 20% of adults in the UK have a low vitamin D status.

 What about probiotics?

 Probiotics may be helpful in preventing upper respiratory tract infections and the need for antibiotics, but the evidence is inconsistent.
 This is probably because the probiotics tested in clinical trials varied in types of bacteria, combinations of bacteria, formulations (e.g., tablets, liquids) and quantity (colony-forming units).
-Probiotics is such an exciting area of research, but currently there is insufficient evidence to recommend probiotics for the common cold.
+Probiotics are such an exciting area of research, but currently, there is insufficient evidence to recommend probiotics for the common cold.

 A variety of other foods and herbals have been studied for the prevention of the common cold.
-Studies of garlic, ginseng and homeopathy showed unclear evidence of benefit, whereas randomised, controlled studies of echinacea showed no evidence of benefit.
+Studies of garlic, ginseng and homoeopathy showed unclear evidence of benefit, whereas randomised, controlled studies of echinacea showed no evidence of benefit.

 Hard to know who to trust when it comes to nutrition advice?
 As a Registered Nutritionist (RNutr) with experience in leading clinical research in nutrition and health, I’m able to bring you the facts and dispel the fiction.
-For nutrition advice you can trust, get in touch.
-I offer 1-2-1 consultations and workshops on a variety of topics to help you understand how you can improve your diet and health.
+For nutrition advice, you can trust, get in touch.
+I offer 1-2-1 consultations and workshops on a variety of nutrition topics to help you understand how you can improve your diet and health.